Steps on how to choose the right Software Development Partner

 Step 10 – Take baby steps

-While deciding a partner, take baby steps on how to integrate them into your culture.
-Start out with a small team, which is easier to manage and troubleshoot.
-Before starting out the project, you can even kick-start with a pilot project, increasing engagement with the teams.
+While deciding on a partner, take baby steps on how to integrate them into your culture.
+Start with a small team, which is easier to manage and troubleshoot.
+Before starting the project, you can even kick-start with a pilot project, increasing engagement with the teams.

 Once your management is at ease with the project, you can start increasing the team size and go all-in with the project!